-- Academic Program(s):
+- Academic Programs:

 - Arts Education

 - ED 3226

 - (812) 856-8158

-“…classrooms are perceived as spaces where students and teachers perform and imagine multiple social realities and texts addressing political issues, moving beyond superficial understandings of ‘difference’, ‘the other,’ or assumed ‘naïve’ notions of empowerment and instead explore the embedded multiplicity of discourses” Weltsek and Medina (2007)
+“…classrooms are perceived as spaces where students and teachers perform and imagine multiple social realities and texts addressing political issues, moving beyond superficial understandings of ‘difference’, ‘the other,’ or assumed ‘naïve’ notions of empowerment and instead explore the embedded multiplicity of discourses” Weltsek and Medina (2020)

 I've taught at Ivy Tech Community College in Bloomington where I served as the Chair of the Humanities and Fine Arts Department.
 I have served as the editor of the Youth Theatre Journal and been a recipient of the American Alliance of Theatre and Education’s (AATE) research award.
 In addition to my work locally, I have served on the faculty at the University of Puerto Rico and the University of British Columbia.

 Weltsek, G. & Cohee-Manifold, M. (2022) Embodying the Political: Arts-Based Learning and Student Agency, Art Education, 75:5, 21-26, DOI: 10.1080/00043125.2022.2076542

 Weltsek, G. (2022).
 Let’s Make Theatre Illegal Again.
 ElevAATE.